 When someone moves from one State agency to another or changes divisions or departments within an agency, it is considered a transfer.
 Transfers may involve a promotion, reassignment, demotion or lateral move.
 Your leave credits and retirement account go with you.
 Your personnel file is also transferred to your new agency.

-Temporary agency employees are avaliable for certain classifications via MegaForce Staffing.
+Temporary agency employees are available for certain classifications via MegaForce Staffing.
 To request a temporary agency employee, please complete a Temporary Agency Employee Form.
 For questions, please contact extension 6279.

 The University of North Carolina at Pembroke uses equivalencies, if appropriate for a job, in determining if a potential applicant meets the minimum education and experience qualifications.
 Jobs which allow for equivalencies will include the statement “or an equivalent combination of education and experience” in the minimum qualifications.
 For example, if a position requires a bachelors degree and two years of experience, the following applicants could potentially meet the minimum education and experience requirements of the position: